roblaing/swipl-webapp-howto/README.md

 Note that the syntax used by http_session is one Prolog programmers will be familiar with to retract and assert terms in a clausal store.
 As can be seen by printing out the Request list, visits(Visits) is hidden with some encryption magic in a cookie called swipl_session.

-This is all I'm going to say about SWI Prolog's http_session library, because I'm going to use client-side Javascript to create a hash from the user's login and password to store as a cookie in the browser which is all the server can see.
+This is all I'm going to say about SWI Prolog's http_session library, because I'm going to use client-side Javascript to create a hash from the user's login and password to store as a cookie in the browser which is all the server needs to know.

 The way I've done it, a password is never sent to the server which can only read the hash created from both the login and password as a cookie on the browser.
-If a user logs in on a different computer, the same login, password, and hash function create the same cookie &mdash; so there's no reason for servers to see or store passwords at all, let alone in plain text, an elementary part of online security a shocking number of big corporations fail to grasp.
+If a user logs in on a different computer or the cookie has expired, the same login, password, and hash function will recreate the same cookie &mdash; so there's no reason for servers to ever see or store passwords at all, let alone in plain text, an elementary part of online security which a shocking number of big corporations fail to grasp.

 For a blog, users typically don't want to enter their login and password every time, so the cookie can be made persistant.

 As usual, I turned to Mozilla for help on Javascript's [Subtle​Crypto​.digest()](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest), and [Document​.cookie](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) to write my [script](https://github.com/roblaing/swipl-webapp-howto/blob/master/unit4/scripts/signup-form.js).

-Though anyone who legitimately or illegitimately reads the hash used by the server as an ID can't see your login and password, they could still set that hash as a cookie on their browser to masquerade as you.
+Though this hides your login and password from anyone who can legitimately or illegitimately see your ID on the server, if this hash was the same as the cookie they could set it on their browser to masquerade as you.
 To avoid that, web applications should add some secret "salt" and rehash the hash read from the browser cookie before using it as a search key in a database.

 A way to do this in SWI Prolog is with the [SHA* Secure Hash Algorithms](http://www.swi-prolog.org/pldoc/man?section=sha) library.